 Fante's Cannolo Forms

-A company that offers cannoli forms in a couple of different sizes, and also thoughtfully gives a shell recipe on the page.
+A company that offers cannoli forms in a couple of different sizes.

 CAKES | PIES & TARTS | PUDDINGS & CHILLED DESSERTS